ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

 Secure Channel setup protocol is the TLS {{-tls}} handshake; the TLS record protocol can then be used for secure conveyance.

-As UCCS were initially created for use in RATS Secure Channels, the following section provides a discussion of their use in these channels.
-Where other environments are intended to be used to convey UCCS, similar considerations need to be documented before UCCS can be used.
+As UCS were initially created for use in RATS Secure Channels, the following section provides a discussion of their use in these channels.
+Where other environments are intended to be used to convey UCS, similar considerations need to be documented before UCS can be used.

-# UCCS and Remote Attestation Procedures (RATS)
+# UCS and Remote Attestation Procedures (RATS)

-This section describes three detailed usage scenarios for UCCS in the context of RATS.
+This section describes three detailed usage scenarios for UCS in the context of RATS.

 ## Evidence Conveyance

-For the purposes of this section, the Verifier is the receiver of the UCCS and the Attester is the provider of the UCCS.
+For the purposes of this section, the Verifier is the receiver of the UCS and the Attester is the provider of the UCS.

 Secure Channels can be transient in nature.
 For the purposes of this specification, the mechanisms used to establish a Secure Channel are out of